bootique/bootique/UPGRADE.md

   }
 }
 ```
-For auto-loading, `META-INF/services/io.bootique.BQModuleProvider` file can be removed, and a new
+So we end up with one class instead of two, and with a much more compact syntax.
+For auto-loading,
-`META-INF/services/io.bootique.BQModule` file created with the name of the module class.
+create `META-INF/services/io.bootique.BQModule` file with the name of the module class, and remove
+`META-INF/services/io.bootique.BQModuleProvider`, as we no longer have a provider.

 * [bootique-jdbc #132](https://github.com/bootique/bootique-jdbc/issues/132): Tomcat DataSource support got deprecated,
 with the advice to switch to Hikari DataSource.
 This requires a couple of steps: (1) replace Tomcat modules with